Brief History of the GG and the Greening Greenfield Campaign

 3. 2013-14-Many people in Town became engaged in a town-wide master planning process.

-4. January 2015, Sustainable Greenfield,(this is a live link and should be brought over) Greenfield's master Plan was published.
+4. January 2015, Sustainable Greenfield, Greenfield's Master Plan was published.

-5. Sustainability Advisory Committees name was changed to the Sustainable Greenfield Implementation Committee
+5. Sustainability Advisory Committees name was changed to the Sustainable Greenfield Implementation Committee.

-6. Collective learning and Youth programs continued
+6. Collective learning and Youth programs continued.

 Phase V: 2016 onward

 The goal of phase V is to work with everyone to move Sustainable Greenfield to reality & continue our work with collective learning and working with youth.